Harvey Weinstein's accusers

 Harvey Weinstein scandal: Who has accused him of what?

-Kate Beckinsale, Lysette Anthony and Gwyneth Paltrow are among more than 50 women who have come forward with allegations ranging from rape to sexual harassment by movie mogul Harvey Weinstein.
+Salma Hayek, Rose McGowan and Gwyneth Paltrow are among dozens of women who have come forward with allegations ranging from rape to sexual harassment by movie mogul Harvey Weinstein.

-Together, the claims build up a picture of one of the most powerful men in the industry exerting pressure on younger women at the start of their careers, often in hotel rooms and offices.
+He has been charged with rape and several other counts of sexual abuse involving two unnamed women.

-He has admitted his behaviour has "caused a lot of pain" but has described many of the allegations against him as "patently false".
+He has previously admitted his behaviour has "caused a lot of pain" but has described many of the allegations against him as "patently false".

 His spokesperson has said "any allegations of non-consensual sex are unequivocally denied" and there were "never any acts of retaliation" against women who turned him down.